-More information about CTU
+More information about CTD

-The FNUSA-ICRC Clinical Unit takes care of the administrative aspects of the implementation of commercial clinical trials for the manufacturers and distributors of pharmaceuticals and medical devices within the entire St. Anne’s University Hospital.
+The FNUSA-ICRC Clinical Department takes care of the administrative aspects of the implementation of commercial clinical trials for the manufacturers and distributors of pharmaceuticals and medical devices within the entire St. Anne’s University Hospital.

 Every year, the Clinical Trials Department helps launch 60 to 80 new commercial clinical trials and clinical assessments, so at any moment there are 160–180 clinical trials running at St. Anne’s University Hospital.

 Clinical trials play an indispensable role in the development of new pharmaceuticals.
 Prior to registration and marketing, each new medicinal product must undergo several stages of development.
 A clinical trial involves assessing not only the safety and efficacy of the test drug, but also the adverse effects and effectiveness of the new medicine as compared to standard therapy.

 Clinical trials in humans (phases I – IV) are subject to very strict rules and are conducted according to a pre-established plan.
 Before being administered to humans, the medicine must undergo standard preclinical testing, i.e. certain types of tests on cell cultures and animals.
 The sponsor of the trial must then obtain approval from the State Institute for Drug Control (SÚKL) and (at least one) ethics committee who carry out their assessments independently and, last but not least, the consent of the patient (i.e. informed consent) to whom the test drug will be administered.
 Assessing the trial involves examining all data from the preclinical trial and, if applicable, the clinical trial to-date, as presented in the documentation submitted by the sponsor of the trial.
 The quality of the drug and the conditions under which it its manufactured are also carefully evaluated.
 Each department or facility in which the trial is conducted must comply with the standards of good clinical practice.